 Citi® Double Cash Card

-The Citi® Double Cash Card offers unlimited 1 percent cash back on purchases and an additional 1 percent cash back on payments for purchases.
+The Citi® Double Cash Card offers 2% cash back — 1% on purchases and another 1% as you pay for those purchases.

 Essentially, this card offers a great cash back rate with no annual fee.
 And unlike the Fidelity® Rewards Visa Signature® Card, you don’t need a Fidelity® account or any other account to redeem your rewards.